-Direct stimulation of spastic muscles, antagonistic muscles, or by reciprocal stimulation of both decreases spasticity.
-Muscle irritation, spasm and pain may respond to high-frequency intermittent stimulation.
+Direct stimulation of spastic muscles, antagonistic muscles, or reciprocal stimulation of both decreases spasticity.
 Use of electrical stimulation to increase circulation and nutrition to denervated muscle is controversial as it retards atrophy, but may interfere with peripheral nerve regeneration.
-It decreases oedema by improving circulation with muscle-pumping action, accelerates healing by retarding bacterial growth, and enhancing natural tissue repair.
+It decreases oedema by improving circulation with muscle-pumping action.